petscheit/bankai/README.md

 - `-r` or `--rpc` - The RPC endpoint to fetch the proof from
 - `-e` or `--export` - Exports the output as a JSON file

-`npm run cli -- fetchBlockProofPoints -b 3434343 -r https://your-secret-sepolia-beacon-endpoint.com`
+`npm run cli -- fetchBlockProofPoints -b 3434343 -r https://your-secret-sepolia-beacon-endpoint.com -e MY_INPUTS.json`

 Returns: